Surface groups in uniform lattices of some semi-simple groups: Sullivan limit curves

 Moreover $d(\tau_0,\tau_1)=d(T_1,T_2)\leq M$.
 Thus by Proposition \ref{A-B}, $d_{\tau_0}$ and $d_{\tau_1}$ are uniformly equivalent.
 It follows that, for any positive $\beta$, for $\zeta$ small enough we have

 The second part of Lemma \ref{lem:proper} guarantees us that for any positive $\alpha$, then for $\zeta$ small enough, we may choose $\tau_3$ with the same vertices as $\tau_2$, so that

-Thus concludes the proof by taking $\tau_3$ as a compatible tripod, recalling that in the case of the compact stabilizer hypothesis $d_\tau$ only depends on $\partial\tau$ by Proposition \ref{pro:comp-stab}. \end{proof} Next we prove Proposition \ref{lem:proper}. \begin{proof} Let us first prove that ${\G}$ acts properly on some open subset of $\gp^3$ containing the set $V$ of vertices of tripods.
+Observe finally that $\tau_3$ is a compatible tripod, recalling that in the case of the compact stabilizer hypothesis $d_\tau$ and the circle maps associated to $\tau$, only depends on $\partial\tau$ by Proposition \ref{pro:comp-stab}.
+Thus choosing $\tau_3$ concludes the proof of the lemma. \end{proof} Next we prove Proposition \ref{lem:proper}. \begin{proof} Let us first prove that ${\G}$ acts properly on some open subset of $\gp^3$ containing the set $V$ of vertices of tripods.

 We shall use the geometry of the associated symmetric space $\ms S(\G)$.
-Let $x$ be an element of $\gp$, let $A_x$ be the family of hyperbolic elements conjugated to $a$ fixing $x$ ; observe that $A_x$ is a $\operatorname{Stab}(x)$-orbit under conjugacy.
+Let $x$ be an element of $\gp$, let $A_x$ be the family of hyperbolic elements conjugate to $a$ fixing $x$ ; observe that $A_x$ is a $\operatorname{Stab}(x)$-orbit under conjugacy.

 The family of hyperbolic elements in $A_x$ corresponds in the symmetric space to an asymptotic class of geodesics at $+\infty$.
 Thus $A_x$ defines a Busemann function $h_x$ well defined up to a constant.
 Each gradient line of $h_x$ is one of the above described geodesic.
 The function $h_x$ is convex on every geodesic $\gamma$, or in other words ${\rm D}_w^2h_x(u,u)\geq 0$ for all tangent vectors $u$.
 Moreover ${\rm D}_w^2h_x(u,u)=0$ if and only if the one parameter subgroup associated to the geodesic $\gamma$ in the direction of $u$ commutes with the one-parameter group associated to the gradient line of $H_x$ though the point $w$.
 If now $(x,y,z)$ are three point on a circle $C$, the function $C:=h_x+h_y+h_z$ is geodesically convex.
 Let $\hh_C$ be the hyperbolic geodesic plane associated to the circle $C$, then $x$, $y$ and $z$ correspond to three point at infinity in $\hh_C$ and all gradient lines of $h_x$, $h_y$ and $h_z$ along $\hh_C$ are tangent to $\hh_C$.
 There is a unique point $M$ in $\hh_C$ which is a critical point of $H$ restricted to $\hh$.
 Every vector $u$ normal to $\hh$ at $M$, is then also normal to the gradient lines of of $h_x$, $h_y$ and $h_z$ which are tangent to $\hh$, and as a consequence ${\rm D}_MH(u)=0$.
 Thus $M$ is a critical point of $H$.
 By the above discussion, ${\rm D}^2H(v,v)=0$, if and only if the one parameter subgroup generated by $u$ commutes with the $\sld$ associated to $\hh_C$.
 Since, by hypothesis, this $\sld$ has a compact centralizer, $M$ is a non degenerate critical point.